Chamunda Devi Temple

 How To Reach Chamunda Devi Temple

 One possible way to travel by air to Chamunda Devi Temple is to take a flight to Bhuntar Airport or Kullu Manali Airport, which is about 170 km from the temple.
 This airport is connected to many major cities in India.
-From there, you can hire a taxi or a bus to reach the temple1.
+From there, you can hire a taxi or a bus to reach the temple.
 Another option is to fly to Shimla Airport, which is about 223 km from the temple, and then take a road transport.

 To reach Chamunda Devi Temple in Himachal Pradesh by land, you can take a road journey from Dharamshala, which is approximately 15 kilometers away.
 The well-maintained road provides access to the temple, and you can use private vehicles or local taxis for a comfortable and scenic drive through the beautiful Dhauladhar Mountains.